EcoJulia/Diversity.jl/docs/src/metacommunities.md

 unique(result.measure)
 ```

 This is worth preferring over separate calls.
-Each measure holds an array of
+Building a measure means summing
+the abundances and the ordinariness across the whole metacommunity, which is
-individual diversities the size of the abundance matrix, and `diversity` builds
+work proportional to the data rather than to the answer; `diversity` builds each
-each one **once** and then asks it for every level and every order — where
+measure **once** and then asks it for every level and every order, where calling
-calling `norm_sub_alpha` and then `norm_meta_alpha` would build it twice.
+`norm_sub_alpha` and then `norm_meta_alpha` would build it twice.

 ## Getting something other than a DataFrame